Kuodo79/2024SCTP-DataAnalysis/README.md

 ---

 Documentation and Recommendations
-Have you summarized findings from the analysis and EDA process?
 Have you provided clear, actionable recommendations tailored to the client’s needs?

 ---
-Material Preparation
-Have you prepared your project materials in one of the following formats:
-Power BI: At least three pages, including a summary dashboard.
-Jupyter Notebook: At least five graphics and 300 words of markdown text.
 Have you presented the data insights in a storytelling format tailored to the target audience?
-Have you optionally used presentation or slide-sharing software if preferred?

 ---